 Mobile apps used to be a fancy thing by Amazon or Instagram as recently as 3-4 years back.
 Not anymore.
-The cost of making apps has dropped down and now there are literally thousands of mobile services of any kind.
+The cost of making apps has dropped down and now there are thousands of mobile services of any kind.
 Including business apps, eCommerce apps, retail apps, etc.

 Markets and the digital world of today are very dynamic, shopping with a smartphone is a real thing now in many countries.
 And it is all about user convenience.
 Mobile commerce is the next generation of e-commerce, that’s why we are going to highlight major m-commerce benefits.

 E-commerce businesses (i.e. online retailers) – small or large, find mobile apps to be a useful tool to market their brand and to acquire new customers.
 Though that’s not all when it comes to the mobile world.

 We can start with a fact that 66% of all populations globally have mobile devices as of January’17.
 And 90% of the time people use phones they spend on apps, only 10% on the Internet.
 Naturally, this is a goldmine opportunity for merchants.
 So, let’s take a closer look at e-commerce apps advantages.